dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ### Preparing the ST Program

 Now write the ST program that reads the frequency value.

-The program flips the endianness of the bytes read from the Finder 7M registers and interprets them as a `float`.
+This program handles the byte order inversion of data read from the Finder 7M series, allowing it to be correctly interpreted as floating-point numbers (`float`).
+This operation is necessary because the counter data is stored in Little Endian format, whereas correct interpretation as a `float` requires Big Endian ordering.
+After the inversion, the program directly accesses the memory address of the reconstructed variable and interprets its contents as a `float` value.
+This step is essential to retrieve the actual measurement stored in the device and convert it into a readable and usable format for the user.
+In CODESYS, the `float` data type is referred to as `REAL`.

 In the side menu, click on `PLC_PRG (PRG)`.